-The elliptical cross trainer is a reliable cardio machine that offers users a full body workout.
+The elliptical cross trainer is a reliable cardio machine that offers users a full-body workout.
 Due to this, it is attractive for a wide variety of fitness enthusiasts.
-It is constructed to emulate an engage exercise experience involving walking, running, or stair climbing.
+It is constructed to emulate an engaging exercise experience involving walking, running, or stair climbing.

 How to Choose an Elliptical Cross Trainer for Home

-Check out another post where we are discussing the best cross training shoes in 2018.
-Hope it helps you to find out the best cross training shoe that meets your demands!
+Check out another post where we are discussing the best cross-training shoes in 2020.
+I hope it helps you to find out the best cross-training shoe that meets your demands!

 1. Flywheel Weight